carbonplan/research/articles/dac-calculator-explainer/index.md

 In a recent [paper](https://www.frontiersin.org/articles/10.3389/fclim.2020.618644/abstract), McQueen et al. evaluated the cost of co-constructing a solvent DAC process with its energy system.<Reference color={meta.color} data={sidenotes[2]}/> They evaluated two energy systems that burn natural gas onsite for heat and electricity, capturing nearly all of the CO₂ released during combustion, and six all-electric non-fossil systems.

-To help build intuition for how different factors influence the cost of DAC in these scenarios, we built an [interactive calculator](https://carbonplan.org/research/dac-calculator) based directly on the model from the paper.
+To help build intuition for how different factors influence the cost of DAC in these scenarios, we built an <NextLink href={'/research/dac-calculator'} passHref={true}><Link>interactive calculator</Link></NextLink> based directly on the model from the paper.

+So we .

 Here we explain the design of the model and the parameter space, and highlight some key insights.